-WRIST STRAP
+NECK STRAP

-For your convenience and for safety in handling the camera, a wrist strap has been provided.
-Attach the WRIST STRAP to the camera by inserting the shorter looped end of the strap behind the POST.
-Then thread the longer end through the shorter loop and pull the strap tight.
+For your convenience and safe handling of the camera, a NECK STRAP has been provided.
+Insert the ends of the strap behind the POSTS on the sides of the camera.
+Then thread the ends back through the buckles as shown, and pull the strap tight.
+You can adjust the strap to the length most comfortable for you.